No-Decompression Limit – What Exactly is it?

 One thing that is for sure, is that this tool is extremely useful in figuring out your NDL.
 The data used to create such tables are based on extensive research and precise mathematical algorithms, developed by reputable sources like the US Navy, so you can be pretty certain that it’s going to give you a reliable NDL.

 Another key tool in calculating NDL is a dive computer.
-These devices are able to track your nitrogen loading as you descend, allowing you to readjust your NDL in real-time.
+These devices are able to track your nitrogen loading as you descend, allowing you to readjust your no-decompression limit in real-time and warn you about decompression stops, ascent rates that are too high, etc.

-Dive computers often have alarms so that you can be made aware of when your time is running low.
+Dive computers often have alarms so that you can be made aware of when your time is running low or when you need to make a decompression stop when you are decompression diving.
 If you do go over your time, many dive computers will also go into the “deco” mode so that you can plan to make a decompression stop.

 What about those other factors?